Seteeri/Particle/doc/PREMISE.md

 The key insight is that Lisp data structures are based upon singly linked lists.
 "Lists" being the operative word.
 Lists are more common to the layperson than most people realize.
 For example, when one creates an outline on paper or uses bullets in a word processing program or an outliner itself, etc. they are creating a structure or an interface.
 The alphanumeric or pictorial icon, indentation and spaces indicate the structure.
 They indicate which words or data belong to which other words or data.

-Effectively, Particle enforces a hierarchical (graph) structure to the UI which makes conventional widgets and toolkits obsolete.
-For the layperson, all they must know to use the program are lists and strings, and their basic operations like delete, newline, cut/copy/paste which are already conceptually familiar.
-Eventually other types are encountered, however, because the user already knows the basic commands, they can use the pre-existing knowledge to explore newer types and functionality.

-In contrast, Emacs relies on the concept of (gap) buffers and strictly manipulating arrays of characters (arrays), which works well for solely manipulating text, *and other objects granted they have a textual representation*.
+In contrast, Emacs relies on the concept of gap buffers and strictly manipulating arrays of characters (arrays), which works well for text, *and other objects granted they have a textual representation*.
 The inability to express other data types and interact with them in other ways is ultimately what led me to consider other approaches; it's aging codebase being difficult to evolve another main issue.

-In Particle, a list of windows is literally a list of windows and the same list operations apply (exchange windows for arbitrary data type of your choice).
-Of course, there can be more specialized commands also, however, that is moreso an issue of discoverability.
-The fundamental concern of the UI is a tradeoff between the developer having complete design freedom versus the user having to learn it.

 The goal of Particle is not to be a pedagogical platform for programming nor a visual programming language in itself, however, the hope is the user can implicitly understand how the system works through using it, i.e. manipulating its data structures.
 Then, should the user want to learn programming, they will already have gained some of the fundamental concepts, at least to program in Lisp.